thehackerwithin/wisconsin/_posts/2015-02-13-python-socketserver.md

 WARNING: If you plan on leaving a server like this running on a machine, it is important to take recommended saftey measures. ([go here for more][server_safety]

+## Example: Dagmc Model Views

+I've setup a very simple home server as an example of this.
+It's purpose is to show slice views of models used for Monte Carly analysis using Dagmc.

+**Again, why is this useful?**

+Allows a user to view view slices of a model from afar without even having to build the dagmc stack (and more specifially the tool I've built to do this).
+The same system could be employed for programs that aren't graphics-based through the passing back of files or output in the form of an html table.

+To view the code used for this home server, see the *home_version* and *home_version2* branches of the repo for this example.